A dirty gas grill sits open.

 2. Dip a grill brush in water and scrub the grates.
 (This will produce plenty of steam, so be careful.
 Dish soap can be added to the water to remove any stubborn grease)

-3. Once the grates are cool, wipe them down with a damp cloth.
+3. Once the grates are excellent, wipe them down with a damp cloth.

 Everyday Method